 Apple TV Plus Release Date and Devices

 Apple says Apple TV Plus will be launching this Fall in more than 100 countries.
+An August report from Bloomberg says that the service will launch in November, with a free trial initially available.

 Apple TV+ will be on iPhone, iPad, Apple TV, macOS.
 The Apple TV app will also arrive on smart TVs from Samsung and others, including streaming boxes and sticks from Roku and Amazon Fire TV.